 Typical Daily Schedule:

 Your fishing program will be based on tides and weather conditions.
 On some weeks, you will fish from morning through the afternoon.
-Many weeks, the fishing program is based on a split shirt consist of early morning fishing through the AM hours, a 3 hour break mid-day (lunch, ”siesta”, rigging, fly tying, etc.), and then an evening session of fishing lasting through sunset.
+Many weeks, the fishing program is based on a split shift consisting of early morning fishing through the AM hours, a 3-hour break mid-day (lunch, ”siesta”, rigging, fly tying, etc.), and then an evening session of fishing lasting through sunset.
 Your guides will determine the program based on the optimum timing of tides and weather.

 Arrival Information: To get to Tarpon Cay Lodge you will need to make flight arrangements to Cancun International Airport (CUN), Mexico.
-Please schedule your flight to arrive Cancun no later than 4:00 PM.
+Please schedule your flight to arrive Cancun prior to 3:00 PM.
 This will ensure a timely pick-up and ample time to drive approximately 3.5 hours to Tarpon Cay Lodge.

 Departure Information: On departure day, after an early breakfast you will be driven approximately 3.5 hours back to Cancun for your flight home.
 Please do not book your flight to depart before 1:00 PM.